Onboarding an AWS Application in Britive

 7. In the Settings tab, enter the following values:

-• Master Account ID corresponds to the Account ID of the Management AWS Account of the user.
+• Management Account ID corresponds to the Account ID of the Management AWS Account of the user.

 • Identity Provider Name corresponds to the Provider name added while adding the identity provider to the AWS account.
 For more information, see Configuring an Identity Provider in AWS.